-In the year 1903, when Malta was under the British rule, the stone foundation for the Breakwater Bridge was led, order of King Edward VII.
-Prior to the bridge, the Grand Harbour was protected by a heavy chain which went across Fort St. Elmo to Fort Ricasoli.
+In the year 1903, when Malta was under British rule, the stone foundation for the Breakwater Bridge was led, order of King Edward VII.
+Prior to the bridge, the Grand Harbour was protected by a heavy chain that went across Fort St. Elmo to Fort Ricasoli.
 At the end of the bridge, there is a lighthouse.
 The construction of the bridge was finalized in 1910.

 St. John’s Co-Cathedral and Museum

 A roman catholic co-cathedral found in the centre of Valletta, dedicated to St. John the Baptist.
 It was built in 1577 by the Order of St. John, commissioned by Grandmaster Jean de la Cassiere by the designs of Girolamo Cassar.
 In the 17th century, the interior was redecorated in Baroque style and is considered to be one of the finest examples of Baroque architecture in Europe.
 The exterior is in Mannerist style and the façade looks pretty plain in comparison to the interior.
-The cathedral has 9 chapels and notable art works, The Beheading of St. John the Baptist by Caravaggio (1571-1610) being the most famous piece.
-This piece has the largest canvas, the only painting that is signed by him and is considered to be one of Caravaggio’s masterpieces.
+The cathedral has 9 chapels and notable artworks, The Beheading of St. John the Baptist by Caravaggio (1571-1610) being the most famous piece.
+This piece has the largest canvas, the only painting that is signed by him, and is considered to be one of Caravaggio’s masterpieces.

 Courts of Justice and the Great Siege monument

 Built in Neoclassical style between 1965 – 1971, where once stood Auberge d’Auvergne, which was destroyed during World War 2.
-This 16th century building housed the Knights of the Order of St. John from the langue of Auvergne, which was converted into a courthouse in the 19th century.
+This 16th-century building housed the Knights of the Order of St. John from the langue of Auvergne, which was converted into a courthouse in the 19th century.
 After the severe damage due to the bombing during World War 2, the courthouse moved outside the city and later returned in 1971.

 Opposite the entrance to the Courts of Justice, is the Great Siege monument which was sculpted by Antonio Sciortino in 1926.
-The sculpture consists of three bronze figures symbolizing Faith, Fortitude and Civilization.
+The sculpture consists of three bronze figures symbolizing Faith, Fortitude, and Civilization.
 It is a monument to commemorate the Great Siege in Malta.

 Grandmaster’s Palace in Valletta

-The Grandmaster’s Palace, also known as The Palace was built between the 16th and 18th centuries, when the Grandmasters of the Order of St. John ruled the island.
-This palace is the largest palace in the city and occupies a city block, along Republic street.
+The Grandmaster’s Palace, also known as The Palace was built between the 16th and 18th centuries when the Grandmasters of the Order of St. John ruled the island.
+This palace is the largest palace in the city and occupies a city block, along Republic Street.
 In 1566, when the Order of St. John established the city of Valletta, the palace for the Grandmaster was initially meant to be built on high ground.
-In 1571, Grandmaster Pierre del Monte had moved the Order’s headquarters into the city and was living in a house of Eustachio del Monte, his nephew.
+In 1571, Grandmaster Pierre del Monte had moved the Order’s headquarters into the city and was living in the house of Eustachio del Monte, his nephew.
 The house was purchased and works of enlarging the building and turning it into a palace began.
 Del Monte had died and the following Grandmaster, Jean de la Cassiere had moved in.

 The Grandmaster’s Palace was built in Mannerist design by Glormo Cassar with Baroque character with the modifications and enrichment added with every Grandmaster.
 Antonio Manoel de Vilhena in 1724, had Nicolau Nasoni decorate the ceilings of the main corridors with frescoes.
-Manuel Pinto da Fonseca, in the 1740s, made alternations to the building, giving it present configurations, including the embellished façade, an opening to the second main entrance and the clock tower in one of the courtyards.
+Manuel Pinto da Fonseca, in the 1740s, made alternations to the building, giving it present configurations, including the embellished façade, an opening to the second main entrance, and the clock tower in one of the courtyards.

-During the French occupation, the palace was named as the Palais National (National Palace), followed by the British rule, when the palace became the residence of the Governor of Malta.
+During the French occupation, the palace was named the Palais National (National Palace), followed by British rule, when the palace became the residence of the Governor of Malta.
 During the British rule, the kitchen which served the Grandmaster was turned into an Anglican chapel, as well as a semaphore station being placed on the palace’s belvedere.
 Parts of the palace did suffer from the bombings in World War 2, but these were repaired.
 Between 1921 to 2015, the Grandmaster’s Palace was the seat of Parliament of Malta.
 The Parliament would gather in the Tapestry Hall during 1921-1976 and later moved to the former armoury.
 The palace is partially open to the public such as; the Palace State Rooms and the Palace Armoury.

 In 2016, renovation of the building had begun, and the building was complete in 2017.
 It is now a building dedicated to food.
 When you enter, you will notice that the building has kept its feel and layout of an indoor market.
-The renovations were inspired by the market in Madrid, Market of San Miguel and the La Boqueria, in Barcelona.
-The City Market is currently being used as entire food court, with a wide variety of cuisines to suit anyone’s liking.
+The renovations were inspired by the market in Madrid, the Market of San Miguel, and the La Boqueria, in Barcelona.
+The City Market is currently being used as an entire food court, with a wide variety of cuisines to suit anyone’s liking.

 Casa Rocca Piccola

-A 16th century palace in Valletta, the home of the noble De Piro family.
+A 16th-century palace in Valletta, the home of the noble De Piro family.
 In the palace, there is also the La Giara Restaurant.
 There are quite a few things to see and admire in this home, as well as guided tours.